lucaspetry/ns-open-data/README.md

 ### Setup
-To run this project, install it locally.
+To run this project, clone the project to your local machine.
+Navigate to the project folder and start the server, for example: E:\workspace\ns-open-data>python -m http.server On Chrome new tab type http://localhost:8000/
+For Firefox it works opening direct the index.html file.